Our Work

 As a small all-volunteer organization, the Charlotte Land Trust partners frequently with other land trusts such as the Vermont Land Trust, Nature Conservancy and Lake Champlain Land Trust.
 These partnerships prove very effective and expand the capacity of our organization and our ability to tackle more complex projects.
 We also use the expertise of the Land Trust Alliance, a national resource for land trusts on best practices for conservation and organizational management.

 Outreach and education about how conservation works and its benefits are important parts of our work.
 Throughout the year we host events to inform and to celebrate conservation and its impact on our environment.
-Although we’ve had to cancel planned events for 2020 because of the Coronavirus, our work continues and interest in conservation remains strong.
+Our donors are essential to our work.
+They are our partners in conservation and we are fortunate to have their support in protecting the best of Charlotte’s landscape.